 Back on Track

 Back on Track is an intensive year-long support and learning programme that is suitable for young people aged 14-16 who are not attaining in, or attending school.
 Young people can be referred to us by a school Guidance Teacher, Education Welfare Officer, or by supporting agencies (see the Referral Pathway Steps below).
-The project runs on Wednesdays and Thursdays and young people can attend for either one or two days per week.
-We work with a maximum of 8 young people each day to ensure we are providing a safe and nurturing learning environment.
+The project runs on Thursdays and we work with a maximum of 10 young people each day to ensure we are providing a safe and nurturing learning environment.
 The programme provides a range of nature based activities and life skills that aim to support the personal and social development of young people and improve their physical, mental and emotional wellbeing.
 The programme is managed by Sara Beauregard, Field Manager at Youth Vision and facilitated by experienced youth workers with the support of regular volunteers.

 Referral Pathway Steps